shoz-f/mix_cmake/README.md

 ## Basic Usage
 At the first, you need to prepare the "CMakeLists.txt" for your project.
 Mix Cmake can generate boiler plate "CMakeLists.txt" if you want.
-It also make a snipet of cmake/0 - Cmake configuration.
+It also make a snipet of cmake/0 - Cmake configuration - include `mix.exs`.

 ```shell
 $ cd <your project>